 Base Case: Measured Expansion

-• Enter two new markets in the next 12 months
+• Enter two new markets in the next 12 months.

-• Hire local sales teams of 3 people per market
+• Hire local sales teams of 3 people per market.

 Upside Case: Accelerated Growth

-• Enter four new markets in the next 12 months
+• Enter four new markets in the next 12 months.

-• Hire local sales teams of 4 people per market
+• Hire local sales teams of 4 people per market.

-• Marketing spend increases by 40%
+• Increase marketing spend by 40%.

 Downside Case: Cautious Approach

-• Enter only one new market in the next 12 months
+• Enter only one new market in the next 12 months.

-• Hire a smaller team of 2 people
+• Hire a smaller team of 2 people.

-• Slower 8-month ramp to productivity
+• Expect an 8-month ramp to productivity.

 The finance team identifies key metrics to monitor monthly, including sales productivity in existing markets, hiring timelines, and customer acquisition costs.
 If these metrics trend toward a particular scenario, the team can adjust plans accordingly.